lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 ### Without a password key

-This is useful when you can trust the input for the provider name and identifier.
-When implementing OAuth, for example, you can trust that the provider has validated the user and has given you the correct identifier (you will never get the information about of B when user A signs in with the OAuth provider).
+This is useful when you can trust the input for the provider id and provider user id.
+When implementing OAuth, for example, you can trust that the provider has validated the user and has given you the correct provider user id (you will never get the information about user B when user A signs in with the OAuth provider).

 ```ts
 import { auth } from "./lucia.js";